s3942372/CCS_Blog/posts/week_8_homework.md

 Everything else added was a result of me getting carried away asking myself how I could make the project even more chaotic.

 # Techniques
 Glitch and post-digital practices (sound/microphone).
+I took elements of the week 5 task as well as microphone elements and combined it all into one giant mess.